shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “You’re the ghost!”
 Ersatzica screamed.

-“Hey calm down,” the cat said.
-“I didn’t ghost you.
-I was just getting in out of the rain.”
+“Hey calm down,” the cat said, raising an arm over his face.
+“I didn’t ghost you, Your Majesty.
+I was just getting in out of the rain.
+Your Majesty.”

 “Huh?”

-“I just left to get an umbrella.
-I’m so so sorry you ended up down there.”
+“I just left to get an umbrella, Your Majesty.
+I’m so so sorry you ended up down there, Your Majesty.”

 Ersatzica stared at him.
 She poked him.
 He was real.

-“But hey, it looks like you got a lot of good loot, huh?”
+“But hey, it looks like you got a lot of good loot, Your Majesty?”
 The cat knelt down to look at the boots.
 “Some shiny boots, a creepy cooked foot, and a sack of goodies.”

 “It’s all I could take with me.”

 “Well, you did a fine job.”
 He grimaced.
-“Please don’t hurt me.”
+“Please don’t hurt me, Your Majesty.”

 Ersatzica stared at him.
 She didn’t know what to expect meeting a cat for the first time, but it wasn’t this.
 He wasn’t at all scary or menacing like she thought he would be.

 Her stomach growled.

 “Oh!
 You must be hungry!
 Come!
-I’ve caught some fish!”
+I’ve caught some fish! …Your Majesty.”
 He walked off along the bank and then disappeared.

 Ersatzica knelt there, bewildered.